 Lymphoma of the spinal cord is an uncommon manifestation of lymphoma.
 Although lymphoma more commonly involves the vertebral body (vertebral body tumours) or epidural compartment, intramedullary lymphoma may rarely occur.

-Apparent intramedullary spinal cord lymphoma may often in fact represent secondary invasion of the spinal cord by leptomeningeal disease8.
+Apparent intramedullary spinal cord lymphoma may often, in fact, represent a secondary invasion of the spinal cord by leptomeningeal disease 8.

 Intramedullary spinal lymphoma accounts for 3.3% of all CNS lymphoma, which constitutes only 1% of all lymphomas in the body 1.

 The mean age at presentation is 47 years.
 Females are more commonly affected than males.